kubernetes/website/content/en/docs/setup/production-environment/windows/intro-windows-in-kubernetes.md

 match the container base image OS version.
 Only Windows containers with a container operating system of Windows Server 2019 are fully supported.

-For Kubernetes v1.22, operating system compatibility for Windows nodes (and Pods) is as follows:
+For Kubernetes v1.23, operating system compatibility for Windows nodes (and Pods) is as follows:

 Windows Server LTSC release
 : Windows Server 2019
+: Windows Server 2022

 Windows Server SAC release
-: Windows Server version 2004, Windows Server version 20H2
+:  Windows Server version 20H2

 The Kubernetes [version-skew policy](/docs/setup/release/version-skew-policy/) also applies.